 I am so happy that I finally read this book.
 Michelle Obama is a brilliant woman who has such an incredible story to tell.
 I was intrigued listening to her life and her upbringing.

 I listened to this book and was so happy to hear the story read by Obama herself.
 Obama is a brilliant woman and it was a pleasure to hear her story told in her voice.
 There is something about her voice that is so calming and soothing.
 This is one of our favorite non-fiction books about women in politics.
+As nonfiction books for beginners go, this one is a must.

 I always thought that Mindy Kaling was hilarious.
 I am not a huge memoir enthusiast but I was excited to listen to this one.
 Mindy’s personal voice in her quest to find happiness and be secure with who she is was a really refreshing voice to listen to.
 She is honest, funny and relatable.
 And like any good comedian, self-deprecating but not in a “poor- me” kind of way.